-A senior member of our team was rumored to have allegedly touched women (allegedly dozens) inappropriately.
-Most women said nothing, some left the company, and finally a few stepped up.
-Hearing rumors, feeling unsure of what to do and ultimately doing not much of anything has haunted many of those who were on the periphery.
-When I received aggressive, frightening, sexual text messages, I reported this person (he said they weren’t meant for me…allegedly).
+A senior member of our team was rumored to have allegedly touched dozens of women inappropriately, aggressively and out-of-site.
+Most women said nothing.
+Some women left the company refusing to say why.
+Hearing rumors, feeling unsure of what to do and ultimately not being able to do much has haunted many of those on the periphery.
+When I personally received frightening, sexual text messages late at night after a work event I reported him.
+He said the texts were not meant for me…allegedly.
+I had just been at a party with this colleague and I didn’t even know he had my number.

 Did it happen again somewhere else?
 To another person?
 Another company?
 Possibly.

-So here is why it’s not as easy to just point fingers at Uber, we need to look at ourselves, our work places, the rumors, the facts.
+So here is why it’s not as easy to just point fingers at any one company, we need to look at ourselves, our work places, the rumors, the facts.
 Women (and men) need to feel safe and okay to report harassment and assault.
-In the UK, where this occurred, it was only after the horrific Jimmy Saville reign of terror was exposed that many realized how easy it is to say ‘it’s not my problem’ or to not report rumors spoken in hushed tones at the water cooler.
+Luckily thanks for champions for justice, such as the eloquent Ronan Farrow, the topic is not as taboo.

-In fact, my supervisor later said to me after he left that I should be considerate of the impact this all would have had on him and his family.
-The impact, that is, of leaving with a payout and no obligation for anyone seeking a referral in the future to be told the truth of what happened.
-Doesn’t feel like a massive blow… in my opinion.
+My supervisor later said to me after he left that I should be considerate of the impact this all would have had on him and his family.
+The impact, that is, of leaving with a payout and a spotless record.
+Maybe he’s changed, but I can’t help but wonder what happened to the women he hurt.

 So have that whistle ready to go.
-It’s not just Uber it’s you and you and you.
-Don’t look away.
+Don’t look away; we’ve got your back.